kovidgoyal/kitty/docs/index.rst

     * Can be :doc:`controlled from scripts or the shell prompt <remote-control>`, even over SSH.

-    * Has a framework for *kittens*, small terminal programs that can be used to extend |kitty|'s functionality.
+    * Has a framework for :ref:`kittens`, small terminal programs that can be used to extend |kitty|'s functionality.
 For example, they are used for :doc:`Unicode input <kittens/unicode-input>`, :doc:`Hints <kittens/hints>` and :doc:`Side-by-side diff <kittens/diff>`.